-1. Wi-Fi cameras
+1. Cloud-based wireless security cameras

 2. Cloud home security systems

 Another option is to build your own cloud-based home security system to safeguard your house from the threats of thefts and other criminal activities.
-A cloud-based home security system may include a security camera, smart video doorbell, security alarm, smart locks and more that all communicate with each other and with you.
+A cloud-based home security system may include a cloud camera, smart video doorbell, security alarm, smart locks and more that all communicate with each other and with you.